-It is desirable to include a pedestrian oriented sign as one of the permitted signs for a business.
+It is desirable to include a pedestrian-oriented sign as one of the permitted signs for a business.
 Pedestrian-scale signage (i.e., at a height and of a size that is visible to pedestrians) can help to identify the structure and use and facilitate access to the entrance.

-All projects are required to comply with the City of Los Angeles sign regulations found in Chapter 14.4 of the Zoning Code.
+All projects are required to comply with the City of Los Angeles sign regulations found in Chapter 14.4 of the Zoning-Code.
 The design guidelines and development standards found herein add to the City's existing sign provisions.
-Compliance with the following design guidelines and development standards does not necessarily imply compliance with the Sign Ordinance: for instance the use of individually cut externally illuminated channel letters would comply with this Design Guide, though such a sign would still be subject to the square footage requirements found within the Zoning Code.
-To simplify the review process, applicants should first review proposed signs for compliance with the Zoning Code and should then review proposed signs for compliance with the Broadway Design Guide.
+Compliance with the following design guidelines and development standards does not necessarily imply compliance with the Sign Ordinance; for instance the use of individually cut externally illuminated channel letters would comply with this Design Guide, though such a sign would still be subject to the square footage requirements found within the Zoning Code.
+To simplify the review process, applicants should first review proposed signs for compliance with the Broadway Design Guide.